 - you pay into a personal pension or workplace pension

 Even if you don’t pay Income Tax, you’ll still get an additional payment if your pension scheme uses ‘relief at source’ to add money to your pension pot.

 If you’ve been automatically enrolled

-You and your employer must pay a minimum percentage of your ‘qualifying earnings’ into your workplace pension scheme.
+You and your employer must pay a percentage of your earnings into your workplace pension scheme.

-The minimum amounts could also be higher for you or your employer because of your pension scheme’s rules.
-They’re higher for most defined benefit schemes.
+These amounts could be higher for you or your employer because of your pension scheme rules.
+They’re higher for most defined benefit pension schemes.

-In other schemes, you and your employer have the option to pay in more than the legal minimum.
-You can pay in less - as long as your employer puts in enough to meet the legal minimum.
+In some schemes, your employer has the option to pay in more than the legal minimum.
+In these schemes, you can pay in less as long as your employer puts in enough to meet the total minimum contribution.

 If you’ve voluntarily enrolled in a workplace pension